open-telemetry/semantic-conventions/docs/database/database-spans.md

 The `db.query.text` SHOULD be collected by default only if there is sanitization that excludes sensitive information.
 Sanitization SHOULD replace all literals with a placeholder value.
-Such literals include, but are not limited to, String literals, Numeric literals, Date and Time literals, Boolean literals, Interval literals, Binary literals, and Hexadecimal literals.
+Such literals include, but are not limited to, String, Numeric, Date and Time, Boolean, Interval, Binary, and Hexadecimal literals.
 The placeholder value SHOULD be `?`, unless it already has a defined meaning in the given database system, in which case the instrumentation MAY choose a different placeholder.